A new material which acts as a catalyst to accelerate the splitting of water molecules could help answer the energy storage issues of the future.

 An important approach to storage is in the form of hydrogen extracted from water using wind or solar energy.
 The process utilises an electrolyser, which uses electricity generated by solar or wind energy to split water into hydrogen and oxygen.

 Hydrogen is used as an energy carrier – it can be stored in tanks and later converted back into electrical energy with the help of fuel cells.
-The process can be carried out locally where energy is needed – domestic residences or fuel cell vehicles for example – enabling mobility without CO
+The process can be carried out locally where energy is needed – domestic residences or fuel cell vehicles for example – enabling mobility without CO2 emissions.

 Researchers at the Paul Scherrer Institute (PSI) in Switzerland have developed a new material that acts as a catalyst within the electrolyser, potentially making such devices cheaper and more efficient in the future.